 They’ve also been shown to help improve productivity and with a lot of offices going to standing desks already, the transition to desk treadmills can be pretty painless.

 When searching for the best under desk treadmills, make sure you consider the following specs:

 Keeping a close eye on the above stats should help you find the best product for your budget.
 These are the specs I used when developing this list.

-Long-story-short: the best under desk treadmill on the market right now is the iMovR ThermoTread GT (although the Unsit’s extra wide belt could give it the advantage- really tough call).
+Long-story-short: the best under desk treadmill on the market right now is likely the Unsit with its extra wide belt, but LifeSpan’s TR5000 is right there with it.

-You can’t go wrong with any of the LifeSpan desk treadmills either.
-If your budget is really tight, you can try the Rebel 1000.
+You really can’t go wrong with any of the LifeSpan desk treadmills because they’re all pretty impressive.

 Well, I hope this guide was helpful.
 If you have any questions or comments, leave them below and I’ll get right back to ya.